Powell River – Driftwood Shelter (7104 Barnet Street)

 Shelters are an important part of community safety.
 Having shelters in a community means there are fewer vulnerable people sheltering outdoors.
 This increases people’s personal safety and well-being and contributes to community safety overall.

-Safety and security features at the shelter will include:
+Safety and security features at Driftwood Shelter will include:

 • Staffing: Staff will be on site 24/7 to support shelter guests.
-We will share a direct phone number for the shelter with neighbours when it is available.
+We will share a direct phone number with neighbours when it is available.
 Staff commit to working with shelter guests and the surrounding community on an ongoing basis to address any safety concerns quickly and collaboratively.

 • Design features: The shelter will incorporate Crime Prevention Through Environmental Design including fenced grounds, controlled access, 24/7 staffed reception, security cameras and lighting.